surifirstpin/Acubi_documentation/Version.5/Reports.md

 ## Getting Started

 Let us generate a query to display Stationcode (Dimension) and Order Attendant ID (Dimension) with Quantity Sum.
-After Selecting dimensions and measures **Run** the report to extract the data.
+After Selecting dimensions and measures, hit the **Run** button to extract the data.
 In the following example we have selected **Two Dimensions and One Measure Field.**

 ![